Skip to content

 )

-The last two plugins need separate installation (but it's quick!):
+The last two need a separate install:

-Follow the installation instructions on their respective GitHub pages.
+Follow the install instructions on each repo.

-7. Make your terminal beautiful with Powerlevel10k
+7. Theme it with Powerlevel10k

 1. Open your editor's settings